-(a) Application for rehearing of a Commission order or decision shall be filed within 30 days after the date the Commission mails the order or decision, or within 10 days of mailing in the case of an order relating to (i) security transactions and the transfer or encumbrance of utility property pursuant to Public Utilities Code Section 1731(b), or (ii) the Department of Water Resources pursuant to Public Utilities Code Section 1731(c).

-(b) Filing of an application for rehearing shall not excuse compliance with an order or a decision.
+- (a) Application for rehearing of a Commission order or decision shall be filed within 30 days after the date the Commission mails the order or decision, or within 10 days of mailing in the case of an order relating to (i) security transactions and the transfer or encumbrance of utility property as described in Public Utilities Code Section 1731(b), or (ii) the Department of Water Resources as described in Public Utilities Code Section 1731(c). - (b) Filing of an application for rehearing shall not excuse compliance with an order or a decision.
 An application filed ten or more days before the effective date of an order suspends the order until the application is granted or denied.